 Services provided by TWRC Wildlife Center include an emergency room for injured, ill, and orphaned wildlife, as well as a help-line; both the emergency room and the help-line operate 7 days a week.
-A veterinarian is on staff to assist with training and emergencies.
+A veterinarian is on staff to assist with training.
 Our competent and experienced volunteers and staff facilitate initial triage, rehabilitation, release, and education.

-TWRC provides animal care in two ways: (1) in-home by permitted rehabilitators who specialize in one or more species and (2) animal care programs such as the 16-year old Baby Bird Program, the Baby Squirrel Program, and the Opossum and Pals Program.
+TWRC provides animal care in two ways: (1) in-home by permitted rehabilitators who specialize in one or more species and (2) our Animal Care Program, which is our onsite program.
 In-home rehabilitation is usually reserved for neonates, critical care, and species that need months of care before they can be released.
-The animal care programs offer a way for the community to become actively involved in the rehabilitation of wildlife under the guidance of experienced rehabilitators.
+The onsite program offers a way for the community to become actively involved in the rehabilitation of wildlife under the guidance of experienced staff.